Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 ### Breakout Room activities
 ---
+- Look at one of your alignments in the IGV, make sure to load the correct version of the genome for this annotation (hg38).
+Remember these data only have reads mapped to chromosome 20.

+- What happens if you load the older version of the human genome (hg19)?
+Does the distribution of the data make sense?
+Why?

 - Build a code loop for running variant calling on all 4 samples using the following framework

 ```bash